Gaining Control Over Your Job Search

 Your search shouldn’t be consuming all of your time and efforts.
 With a little organization and effort, you can restore balance into your life.

-Follow the below guidelines, courtesy of Yahoo!
-Finance, to take back control of your job hunt.
+Follow the below guidelines and take back control of your job hunt.

 1. Look at your job search as a job.